Kansas City talent featured in new ‘Bel-Air’ reboot releasing this weekend

 KANSAS CITY, Mo.
-(FOX4KC/WDAF) — A new show will put Kansas City in the spotlight.
+(WDAF) — A new show will put Kansas City in the spotlight.

 “Bel-Air” premiers Sunday on Peacock, and several Kansas City artists’ work will appear in the reboot of “The Fresh Prince of Bel-Air.”
-FOX4 caught up with two of those artists.
+WDAF-TV caught up with two of those artists.

 “It feels good.
 I don’t really know what else to say,” said Amaru Son, a Kansas City rapper.